sagemath/sagewiki_to_gh-2022-10-10/combinat.md

 they are mature enough, with a typical short life-cycle of a few weeks.

-Most likely, sage-combinat will become the natural successor of [http://mupad-combinat.sf.net MuPAD-Combinat].
+Sage-combinat is likely to become the natural successor of [http://mupad-combinat.sf.net MuPAD-Combinat].
 See in particular [http://mupad-combinat.sf.net/Wiki/Sage]

----- /!\ '''Edit conflict - other version:''' ----
-The collection of patches is managed using a patch server (mercurial queues).
-Although an occasional contributor can simply send such a patch to the sage-combinat [http://groups.google.com/group/sage-combinat-devel mailing list] anyone contributing

----- /!\ '''Edit conflict - your version:''' ----
+Anyone interested in sage-combinat is encouraged to join our mailing list: [http://groups.google.com/group/sage-combinat-devel].

 The collection of patches is managed using a [http://sage.math.washington.edu:2144/ patch server] (mercurial queues).
-Although an occasional contributor can simply send such a patch to the [http://groups.google.com/group/sage-combinat-devel sage-combinat mailing list] anyone contributing
+Although an occasional contributor can simply send such a patch to the [http://groups.google.com/group/sage-combinat-devel mailing list] anyone contributing regularly should use the patch server.

----- /!\ '''End of edit conflict''' ----
-regularly should use the patch server.
 Some detailed instructions about the patch server are at [http://wiki.sagemath.org/combinat/Mercurial].

-Anyone interested in sage-combinat is encouraged to join our mailing list: [http://groups.google.com/group/sage-combinat-devel].